mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *there is a higher court than courts of justice and that is the court of conscience. it supersedes all other courts.*
+> *kindness is a language which the deaf can hear, and the blind can read.*

 </div>
 <!-- quote-end -->